rjingrey/rjingrey/README.md

 - 👋 Hi, I’m @tropicalennui
 - 👀 I’m interested in front end development and data analytics
-- 🌱 I’m currently learning javascript fundamentals specifically for use with ServiceNow
+- 🌱 I’m currently studying The Odin Project

 <!---
 tropicalennui/tropicalennui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.